tedneward/Azgaarnoth/Religions/Pantheon/Azuth.md

 # Pantheon: Azuth
+*The High One, Patron of Mages, Lord of Spells*

 Azuth, the Lord of Spells, is the god of wizards and mages and to a much lesser degree, all spellcasters.
 Azuth is [Brigantia](Brigantia.md)'s husband, friend, and advisor.
 She took on his aspect of Arcana when he was killed by [Gruumsh](./Gruumsh.md).
 He took the domain back when she raised him back to life, but shares it with his divine wife.
 Some of his time in death changed him, however, and much of his aspect took on the unpredictability of chaos.

 ## Clerical details